 Now, let’s see what status dash cams have in different states:

 First of all, let’s have a look at states where the use of dash cams are prohibited;

-Alabama, Arkansas, Connecticut, Delaware, Georgia, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming Has to not disrupt visibility Alaska, Arizona, Colorado, Hawaii, Illinois, Indiana, Maine, Nevada Specific limits on installation California, Florida, Minnesota, Ohio No restrictions Massachusetts, Missouri, Tennessee.
+Alabama, Arkansas, Connecticut, Delaware, Georgia, Idaho, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Montana, Nebraska, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming Has to not disrupt visibility Alaska, Arizona, Colorado, Hawaii, Illinois, Indiana, Maine, Nevada Specific limits on installation California, Florida, Minnesota, Ohio No restrictions Massachusetts, Missouri, Tennessee.